JoshuaDBruton/SparseCoefficientClustering/README.md

 # Dictionary Learning for Clustering on Hyperspectral Images
 ## Overview
 Framework for Spectral Clustering on the Sparse Coefficients of Learned Dictionaries.
 This framework was created as a part of the project I presented for completion of my Computer Science Honours' degree at the University of the Witwatersrand.
-We will make the paper available either through a journal or archive by the end of January 2020, we would appreciate it if you cite it where appropriate.
+We will make the paper available either through a journal or arXiv by the end of January 2020, we would appreciate it if you cite it where appropriate.

 Authored by: Joshua Bruton
 Supervised by: Dr. Hairong Wang